-With a mix of art galleries, and retail and studio space on offer, the precinct draws the inner-city public, as well as the chic, art-going crowd of the city’s northern suburbs, bringing life back into this Gauteng neighbourhood in downtown Johannesburg and making it a great area to drive Johannesburg tourism within the local and international tourist markets.
+With a mix of restaurants, coffee shops, clothing boutiques, art galleries, and retail and studio space, the precinct draws the inner-city public as well as the chic, art-going crowd of the city’s suburbs, bringing life back to this downtown Johannesburg neighbourhood.
+The area also drives Johannesburg tourism within the local and international tourist markets.

-Visitors can also shop for quality art books and local designer clothing, or enjoy the culinary fare on offer.
-Try some coffee or delicious deli sandwiches from Canteen, which is set in a gravel courtyard filled with lemon and olive trees.
+For those into food and drink, try some coffee or delicious deli sandwiches from Canteen, which is set in a gravel courtyard filled with lemon and olive trees.